mortezakowkabi/jcb-persian-documentation/050-Easy-Translation-via-excel.md

 * JCB gathers English strings from **fields**, **site views**, and **admin views**.
 * These are dynamically populated in the **Language Translations** area.
-* You do not need to manually click “New” — the compiler handles it.
+* You do not need to manually click "New" — the compiler handles it.

-**Pro Tip:** If you run the compiler once and then revisit “Language Translations,” you’ll see all strings listed, ready for translation.
+**Pro Tip:** If you run the compiler once and then revisit "Language Translations," you'll see all strings listed, ready for translation.

 ---